top of page

 Important: Employers are not necessarily required to state the reason for termination in the termination letter.
 More on this under "Frequently Asked Questions".

-4. mistake: failure to consult the works council
+4. Mistake: failure to consult the works council

 In companies with a works council, the employer must consult it before issuing any termination.
 If the employer fails to inform the works council or does not properly consult it, the termination is generally invalid for this reason alone.